microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

 var workSpace = queryService.QueryableSpace;
 ```

-## Set up: Querying for a single project from your workspace
+## Set up: Querying for a single project from your workspace using project guid

 ```csharp
 IAsyncEnumerable<IQueryResultItem<IProjectSnapshot>> projectList =